Routing-based technique for defect mitigation in quantum error correction: Discussion

 This paper introduced Halma, an ancilla-qubit-defect-mitigation technique based on an expanded set of native two-qubit gates.
 We showcased Halma's capability to perform cost-free qubit routing and mitigate ancilla qubit defects with no distance reduction.
 As we have demonstrated, the improvement provided by Halma will significantly ease the near-term realization of fault-tolerant quantum computing, in terms of the qubit overhead compensating for fabrication defects.

 Furthermore, we have recognized several directions that can be further studied to empower Halma to achieve its full potential, the first and foremost being an efficient strategy module that allows Halma to flexibly adapt to clusters of defects.
-As we have previously discussed, the simulation in this paper was done with either a post-selection or a baseline strategy, which applies Halma only to isolated ancilla qubit defects.
-The design of a simple strategy module could follow the XXZZ 4-round cycle, and alternately handle adjacent ancilla qubit defects, or those that require different global Z-orders.
+As we have previously discussed, the simulation in this paper was done with either post-selection or a baseline strategy, which applies Halma only to isolated ancilla qubit defects.
+The design of a simple strategy module could follow the XXZZ 4-round cycle, and alternately handle conflicting ancilla qubit defects.
 This would apply Halma to a higher percentage of ancilla qubit defects, thus upholding a stronger preservation of the spacelike distance, in exchange of sacrificing the timelike distance of the code.
 One could also examine other heuristics, or attempt this problem with machine learning algorithms, to build a more sophisticated strategy module that could potentially have better performances.

 In addition, existing implementations of quantum error correction primarily rely on $\CNOT$-equivalent gates.
-While the surface code is highly optimized for grid topology hardware, leaving limited room for improvement, alternative approaches, such as using $\iSWAP$ gates for syndrome extraction circuits~\cite{mcewen2023relaxing} still highlight the flexibility offered by expanded gate sets.
+Although the surface code is highly optimized for grid topology hardware, leaving limited room for improvement, alternative approaches, such as using $\iSWAP$ gates for syndrome extraction circuits~\cite{mcewen2023relaxing} still highlight the flexibility offered by expanded gate sets.
 Our work underscores that even for highly optimized surface code, leveraging a broader native gate set can effectively address the practical challenges of defects.
 Looking beyond surface codes, the expanded native gate set holds even greater promise, potentially enabling the implementation of some qLPDC codes on current hardware and reducing stringent hardware connectivity constraints.